PoCInnovation/Pool2025/P2P/day01/README.md

 Correct your smart contract, if you have errors.

 #### Bonus tasks:
+These tests can be hard to implement.
+If you don't really understand `msg.sender` and `this` you can skip this bonus for now.
   - `testGetMyEthereumContractAddress` : This function will test the function `_getMyEthereumContractAddress`
   - `testMyEthereumAddress` : This function will test the variable `myEthereumAddress`